 pERC deliberated on the cost-effectiveness of VEN-OBI in the reimbursement request population (i.e., patients with CLL who are previously untreated and are fludarabine ineligible) versus the submitted comparators (IBR, CHL-OBI, chlorambucil plus rituximab [CHL-RIT], BEN-RIT). pERC noted there were limitations with the ITC used to inform the economic analysis that limited the interpretation of the results of the sequential analysis.
 As such, pERC concluded that the cost-effectiveness of VEN-OBI compared with treatments such as IBR and BEN-RIT is unknown.
 Given the existing clinical evidence, pERC considered that the comparison of VEN-OBI to CHL-OBI based on the extrapolated CLL14 trial data represented a more appropriate comparison; however, the Committee acknowledged that the economic results for this scenario were uncertain given the identified limitations with the submitted model.
-Given the level of uncertainty associated with the economics findings, pERC considered that a price reduction for VEN is required to improve the likelihood that VEN-OBI is a cost-effective treatment in current practice. pERC noted the evidence was only applicable to the reimbursement request population, and that the lack of clinical data in the broader Health Canada population highlights that the cost-effectiveness in the broader Health Canada-indicated population is unknown.
+Given the level of uncertainty associated with the economics findings, pERC considered that a price reduction is required to improve the likelihood that VEN-OBI is a cost-effective treatment in current practice.
+Note that the Health Canada indication differs from the reimbursement request as it does not specify patients who are 'fludarabine ineligible'. pERC noted the evidence was only applicable to the reimbursement request population, and that the lack of clinical data in the broader Health Canada population highlights that the cost-effectiveness in the broader Health Canada-indicated population is unknown.